 The Council has reviewed its level of reserves, taking account of the financial risks that could pose a threat to the Authority over the medium term and also in light of the cuts in future funding.
 The Council has set its optimal level of general reserves at 12% of the net revenue budget.
-The general reserves as at 31 March 2013 are £2.177m (12% of the 2012/13 net revenue budget) and are therefore in line with the Council's optimal reserve level.
+The general reserves as at 31 March 2014 are £2.177m (11.7% of the 2013/14 net revenue budget) and are therefore in line with the Council's optimal reserve level.
 In addition to the general reserve, a number of earmarked reserves exist.
 These are sums set aside for specific purposes and essentially allow funds to be saved over a number of years for large and often one-off items of expenditure, thereby smoothing the impact on Council Tax.
 The need for these reserves is reviewed regularly.
-The outturn for 2012/13 has enabled a number of contributions to be made to Earmarked Reserves as outlined later in the Explanatory Foreword.
-However, some monies have also had to be drawn down from these reserves to support the bad debt provision required in respect of the ferry operator debt, which is detailed later in the Explanatory Foreword.
+The outturn for 2013/14 has enabled a number of contributions to be made to Earmarked Reserves as outlined later in the Explanatory Foreword.

-Also severely affected by the current economic climate are asset disposals.
-Selling assets does not necessarily represent value for money for the taxpayer at this point in time and so the Council's ability to generate funds from releasing capital resources has been severely limited to the detriment of the Council's capital programme.
+Also affected by the current economic climate are asset disposals.
+The Council's ability to generate funds from releasing capital resources has been limited affecting the Council's capital programme.
 Only the most important capital projects are now selected for inclusion within the programme which means that the programme is now driven predominately in response to health and safety issues and those projects that are key corporate priorities.

-Summary of the 2012/13 financial year
+Summary of the 2013/14 financial year

-The Council provides a variety of services relating to both taxpayers and rent payers.
-Its spending is further split between revenue and capital in accordance with statute and accounting practice.
+The Council provides a variety of services relating to residents, customers and housing tenants.
+Its spending is split between revenue and capital in accordance with statute and accounting practice.
 Revenue expenditure is generally incurred on items that are consumed within the year and is financed from Council Tax, National Non-Domestic Rates, Government grants, fees and charges and other miscellaneous income.
 Capital expenditure is incurred on items that provide value to the Council or community for more than one year and is generally financed by borrowing, grants, revenue balances and proceeds from the sale of capital assets.